 Commissions April 28, 2016 09:00

 Payment: We will email you an invoice that you can pay online via Paypal or credit card!
-The first 50% deposit will be due upon agreement and non-refundable (but you can use it on other paintings), and final 50% payment will be due after approval (like when we send you the final painting picture), before before delivery.
+The first 50% deposit will be due upon agreement and non-refundable (but you can use it on other paintings if for some reason the final painting falls outside the lines we talked about), and final 50% payment will be due after approval (like when we send you the final painting picture), before before delivery.

-Shipping: Will be billed upon receipt via online invoice, or you are welcome to pick up the painting if you are local or will be in town and want to save on shipping.
+Shipping: You are welcome to pick up the painting if you are local or will be in town and want to save on shipping.
+Otherwise standard shipping rates apply.

 Below are some examples of commissions: